Kenny–Caffey syndrome

-Kenny-Caffey syndrome type 2 (KCS2) is an extremely rare autosomal dominant genetic condition characterized by dwarfism, hypermetropia, microphthalmia, and skeletal abnormalities.
-This subtype of Kenny-Caffey syndrome is caused by a heterozygous mutation in the FAM111A gene (615292) on chromosome 11q12.
+Kenny–Caffey syndrome type 2 (KCS2) is an extremely rare autosomal dominant genetic condition characterized by dwarfism, farsightedness, microphthalmia, and skeletal abnormalities.
+This subtype of Kenny–Caffey syndrome is caused by a heterozygous mutation in the FAM111A gene (615292) on chromosome 11q12.

 This condition is extremely rare, as fewer than 60 confirmed cases have been reported in medical literature.
 KCS2 affects males and females in equal proportions, and is most often sporadic.
 However it can be transmitted by an affected mother to their offspring, like in the original family described by Kenny and Caffey.
 Other genetic variants in the same gene FAM111A may produce the related, but more severe disorder, osteocraniostenosis.

 The condition was originally described by Frederic Kenny and Louis Linarelli in 1966 in a mother and her son.
 In 1967, John Caffey, a pediatric radiologist, described the radiographic aspects of the same family.
-The condition was since called the Kenny-Caffey Syndrome.
-A somewhat similar, but recessively inherited condition known as Kenny-Caffey Syndrome Type 1 (KCS1) also exists.
-This recessive condition includes intellectual disability as a common symptom (unlike KCS2), and is also known as the Sanjad-Sakati syndrome or Hypoparathyroidism-Retardation-Dysmorphism Syndrome.
+The condition has since been called Kenny–Caffey syndrome.
+A somewhat similar, but recessively inherited condition known as Kenny–Caffey syndrome type 1 (KCS1) also exists.
+This recessive condition includes intellectual disability as a common symptom (unlike KCS2), and is also known as Sanjad–Sakati syndrome or hypoparathyroidism–retardation–dysmorphism syndrome.

-Signs and Symptoms
+Signs and symptoms

 Kenny-Caffey syndrome type 2 is often congenital (present at birth), as low birth weight is one of the first symptoms.
 Individuals with the condition have various bone abnormalities that affect the skeleton, head, and eyes.
 Most affected individuals also exhibit dwarfism, as the adult height often ranges from 48 to 59 inches.
 However, contrary to KCS1, individuals with KCS2 have normal intelligence levels.

 Various bones are affected by KCS2, as affected individuals often have thickened outer layers of long bones, and abnormally thin marrow cavities (medullary stenosis).
 Some individuals also exhibit the hardening of some bones (osteosclerosis).
 Additionally, individuals also have an abnormally large head circumference (macrocephaly) with a prominent forehead due to an abnormally large anterior fontanelle that closes late.
 Affected individuals may have unusually small eyes (microphthalmia), swelling of the optic disk due to leakage of cerebrospinal fluid (papilledema), and farsightedness.

 Hypocalcemia (low levels of calcium in the blood) is also common, usually occurring within two to three months after birth.
 This is due to the improper regulation of the parathyroid hormone (PTH) along with vitamin D and the hormone calcitonin, which regulates the calcium levels in the blood.
 The lack of PTH may be due to the improper function or absence of the parathyroid glands in individuals with KCS2.
 Symptoms often include weakness, muscle cramps, excessive nervousness, loss of memory, headaches, and abnormal sensations such as tingling and numbness of the hands.

 People affected by KCS1 have most of the above-mentioned abnormalities and symptoms.
 They may also exhibit liver disease during the first month of life, abnormally low levels of white blood cells, improper function of T-cells, intellectual disabilities, and/or underdeveloped, malformed nails.